 However, by allocating the income to Anthony as beneficiary income, it can be taxed at his personal tax rate.
-This amount can be credited to Anthony's current account, available to be called upon at any time, or he can settle it on the trust if he wishes to do so.
+To meet the definition of beneficiary income, the trustees cannot change their mind about the allocation, so he has an absolute right to withdraw the funds.
+If Anthony does not want to withdraw the money, it can be credited to his current account, available to be called upon at any time.19